 The chow chow is an independent dog often focused only on its own needs.
 Chow chows need constant physical activity and communication, even if they don’t seem to like being disturbed much.

-Chow chows were bred for hunting and helping shepherds.
+The chow chow’s original purposes were hunting and helping shepherds.

 Weight: 65-90 lbs